Shubh-Karn/WebBrowser/README.md

 # WebBrowser
-Creating a web browser from scratchi
+Creating a web browser from scratch.

 This is an experimental learning project.
 For Now, We are researching pre-requisites.